Blepharoplasty Upper & Lower Eye Lift

 An upper blepharoplasty can be performed under local anaesthesia.
 A lower blepharoplasty is generally performed under a general anaesthesia.

-Who is a suitable candidate for this procedure?
+Who is a suitable candidate for a blepharoplasty procedure?

 Get In Touch